jwithington/gatsby-theme-hardlikealgebra/theme/README.md

+# My README starts here

+Please note: I used a main font that can be used for peresonal projects for free, but not distributed.

+[See here][pirate] for more info on how to avoid being a font pirate.

+That said, the font is awesome, and you can get a copy at a pay-what-you-want price over at [font seed][fontseed].
+Put the fonts in src/fonts, and you should be good to go!
+If not, please submit an issue and I'll give you a hand if possible.

 # Gatsby Theme Jam Example Submission

 This is a bare-bones Gatsby theme to showcase how a [Theme Jam](https://themejam.gatsbyjs.org) submission should look.